Examples

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES

-You should see five different images running, including the Infernet node and the prompt-to-nft container.
+Notice that five different containers are running, including the infernet-node and the prompt-to-nft containers.

 Minting an NFT by directly calling the consumer contract